What's New for 2019 Pro Motocross Championship

 Surrounding 2019 Lucas Oil Pro Motocross Championship

-In just a matter of weeks, the world’s fastest riders will converge on the most legendary motocross tracks in the country for a summer-long battle of supremacy to capture the most prestigious championship in off-road motorcycle racing.
-The anticipation surrounding the Lucas Oil Pro Motocross Championship, sanctioned by AMA Pro Racing, continues to build towards a 2019 season filled with change, and it’ll all come to a head on May 18 with the Bell Helmets Hangtown Motocross Classic.
+In just a matter of days, the world’s fastest riders will converge on the most legendary motocross tracks in the country for a summer-long battle of supremacy to capture the most prestigious championship in off-road motorcycle racing.
+The anticipation surrounding the Lucas Oil Pro Motocross Championship, sanctioned by AMA Pro Racing, continues to build towards a 2019 season filled with change, and it’ll all come to a head this Saturday, May 18, with the Bell Helmets Hangtown Motocross Classic.

 The 12-round schedule this season is highlighted by the addition of a brand-new venue that will bring the championship back to the hotbed of the Southeast, as well as a return to what is now the sport’s new Southern California home.
-Just two years ago, Jacksonville, Florida’s WW Ranch Motocross Park burst onto the global racing scene as the host of the USGP, and now the hugely popular track will add its name to an illustrious legacy of American motocross venues on June 22.
-Pala, California’s Fox Raceway is a familiar site to both riders and fans alike, when it served as the season finale of 2010 and 2011 seasons.
-Ever since, it has remained a popular destination for pros to churn laps testing and training, and now it returns to serve as the sport’s Memorial Day celebration on May 25.
+Just two years ago, Jacksonville, Florida’s WW Ranch Motocross Park burst onto the global racing scene as the host of the USGP, and now the state's No. 1 ranked motocross track will add its name to an illustrious legacy of American motocross venues on June 22 as the fifth round of the championship.
+Over on the other side of the country, Pala, California’s Fox Raceway is a familiar site to both riders and fans alike, when it served as the season finale of both the 2010 and 2011 seasons.
+Since then it has remained a hugely popular destination for pros to churn laps testing and training.
+It now makes its anticipated return to the schedule, and will serve as the sport’s Memorial Day celebration on May 25.

 Alongside these additions to the championship, the American motocross tradition will continue at the remaining 10 rounds, many of which boast a history that spans multiple decades.